rockiger/akiee/backlog.md

 - [X] The font for the task view should be suitable
 - [X] The font for the editor should be suitable
 - [X] The menu bar should be fixed

+## DONE As a new User I want to have a nice startpage, that I know what I need to do next and bond emotionally

+## DONE Task-Change throws Error, if Task has an URL in it's headline

+## DONE As a User I want the buttons to represent the state of Akiee, that I what view I am seeing rigth now.